MODULE 2 - Section 3

 Team funds need to be accounted for within 60 days from the date of initial transfer to the host-community account.
 The host-coordinator will use a Rydoo account to reconcile the funds and upload expense receipts.
 A tutorial on how to submit short-term team expenses is available in the resource section.

 You will need to account for all team funds.
 To help you with the funds reconciliation process, be sure to collect and save receipts for all purchases made in excess of $25 using team funds.
-Funds less than $25 do not require a receipt.
-However, they still need to be accounted for.
+Spending less than $25 does not require a receipt, but still needs to be accounted for.

 A helpful way to keep track of expenses is to have one location to save receipts and one location to document the expenses and required information.
-Staying organized with expenses is critical as it will ensure that you are spending on par with the budget and are able to account for those expenditures accurately and quickly after the team arrives.
+Staying organized with expenses is critical.
+It ensures that you are spending on par with the budget and are able to account for those expenditures accurately and quickly after the team arrives.

 Tips:

-• When possible, pay in advance for expenses.
-This gives you time to account for them prior to the team’s arrival.
+• When possible, pay in advance for expenses so you can account for them before the team arrives.

-• Since team funds typically arrive 30 days in advance and accounting is due back to the home office 60 days after receipt, this means that by the time a team departs you will only have a few weeks to account for the funds depending on their length of stay.
+• Since team funds typically arrive 30 days in advance and accounting is due 60 days after receipt, by the time a team departs you will only have a few weeks to account for the funds, depending on their length of stay.

-• Feel free to use the Team Expense Tracking Sheet resource to help you stay organized.
-You can print it out or use it in digital form.
+• Use the Team Expense Tracking Sheet to help you stay organized.
+You can print it out or use it digitally.